GEEKY HISTORY & COOL CANTINAS NIGHTWALK

 Originating from Spain, the concept of a cantina is a place where you expect to eat and drink until the early hours.
 Where what happens in the cantina stays in the cantina.
 Often it has karaoke.
 And some Sports TVs.
 Like many drinking hole cultures across the world, at a certain period of Mexican history, female patrons were not allowed in .

-We send you out to discover cantina life with a highly-literate, fun-loving, art historian so you can talk about anything from politics to advertising to soap operas.
+We send you out at-night to discover cantina life with a highly-literate, fun-loving, art historian so you can talk about anything from politics to advertising to soap operas.

 So what makes then different to a bar?
 Their furniture, the kind of drinks they serve, the rules they put in place about eating and drinking, their colour schemes and paraphenalia.
 The decor is sentimental and working class but the waiters have all the pomp and pride of a michelin restaurant.
 So cantinas represent an odd sort of nostalgic time capsule - one that in Mexico noone even blinks at or considers oldschool in the least.
 Mexicans would call it 'popular' meaning 'for the masses' but with the onslaught of gentrification, true old-school cantinas are becoming less and less common in the central zones where it's cool (and safe) to live.
 That is why we have extracted this select cantina curation for you.
 Because in 10 years time, we are not sure they will actually exist anymore.

 Bullfighting, religion and soccer are common decor themes.
+This is the sentimental underbelly of Mexico City.

 Bullfighting, religion and soccer are common themes.